ember-learn/ember-blog/source/2019-07-05-the-ember-times-issue-105.md

 help design the **Ember skill tree** 🌱,
 **observers** going **async** ⏱,
 RFC to **support populating head tag** ⛑️,
-RFC to add `load` hook to Route 🎣
+RFC to add `load` hook to Route 🎣,
-An update on Ember Inspector
+An update on Ember Inspector,
 Submit your EmberFest 2019 talk today 🎤,

 ---